xhs345/cakephp-maintenance-mode/README.md

 _[Using [Composer](http://getcomposer.org/)]_

 [View on Packagist](https://packagist.org/packages/awebdeveloper/cakephp-maintenance-mode), and copy the JSON snippet for the latest version into your project's `composer.json`.
-Eg, v.
-1.2.0 would look like this:

 	{
 		"require": {
-			"awebdeveloper/cakephp-maintenance-mode": "1.2.0"
+			"awebdeveloper/cakephp-maintenance-mode": "dev-master"
 		}
 	}